deaxparadox/ArtOf/ArtOfPython/Reference/101-python/105-data-structure/101-list/100-list.md

 ## Concatenation

-Just like string we can concatenation, or simply add two list:
+Just like string we can concatenatie, or simply add two list:

 ```py